Introduce accessibility into your digital content in three steps

 When optimising your content for accessibility, focus on these three areas:

-• Alt text (descriptions): how does something look?
+• Descriptions (alt text): How does something look?
 Why is it there?

-• Provide print and digital versions of your content
+• Formats: Provide various digital and print versions of your content

-Add alt text to describe how something looks and the purpose of the image/graphic
+Add alt text to describe an object’s purpose and appearance

 Images are great—but only if you can see them.
 To ensure your images and graphics can be used by all people, you need to decide whether to write alternative (alt) text for it, or to mark it as an artifact (so it won’t appear to assistive technologies).